adi-f/mail-secret-santa/ReadMe.md

 * Create and configure the mailtemplate.html (mail template)

 ## Run
-Just run the _main_ in _ch.adfa.Startup_.
+Just run the _main_ in _secretsanta.Startup_.
 Maybe you want to run some try runs / simulations first

 ## Configuration
 ### application.properties